iotivity/IoTivity-Getting-Started/gsg-gtk.md

-6. **[Todo OCF: We could not successfully execute the remaining steps.]** Quit the client app and then press Ctrl-C in the server terminal to exit the process.
+6. Quit the client app and then press Ctrl-C in the server terminal to exit the process.

 7. Onboard (pair) the discovered server by clicking the + icon next to the device. **[Todo OCF: insert screenshot of Linux client screen, callout to + button]** If the item has a gear icon instead of a + icon, it has already been onboarded.
 You can select the server and click Offboard to prepare to see the onboarding process.